Welding Done by Certified WeldersSend an inquiry

-Our welding is subject to approved welding procedures (WPQR); we always have at least 10 welders certified in accordance with the EN 287.
+Our welding is subject to approved welding procedures (WPQR); we always have at least 10 welders certified in accordance with the ISO 9606-1.
 Welding quality is assured in accordance with the highest requirements of the EN ISO 3834-2.
 Control is carried out by certified personnel for visual examination (VT).

 Despite otherwise almost total automatisation in the locksmithing and metals industries, manual welding remains an indispensable working method.
 It is true that robots have simplified many processes, however they cannot replace people.
 When products are specialized or it is necessary to weld unique products or a smaller number of products, manual welding is still the best option.
 It is also the case that robots cannot perform welding in the field.

 MIG/MAG Welding ProcedureMIG and MAG welding, which are among the most common welding processes, are mainly used in industrial production and in the manufacture of steel structures.